 A new eco-friendly Vodka imagined for you, the organic Madame Vodka, launched by ARSpirits, situated in the Spirits Valley, in Cognac.
-Here, the new deal is a nectar developed mainly on quinoa and wheat, coming from surrounding organic farms.
+Here, the new deal is a nectar developed mainly on quinoa and wheat, coming from a couple of surrounding organic farms.

 Like Monsieur Gin husband, Madame Vodka holds gluten-free and vegan contents, this is also the first French spirit to be only distilled with nationally harvested quinoa, initiating a brand new way of making Vodka.
 Then, in order to reach the purest result as possible, the distillation is processed in a copper alambic, before a reduction carried out with local Gensac-La-Pallue spring water.
 Once the operation is ready, you would admire that each of their bottles are numbered, reinforcing the exclusive and handcrafted side of the production.

 Thanks to a delicate and precise tradition, this Madame Vodka has abilities to express the more innovative olfactory wedding between for sure a creamy but supple quinoa background, quickly followed by chestnut and pecan nut effusions.
 Once your glass is filled, you may certainly feel a smooth and harmonious texture, really coherent to the nose.
 This results to a delicious and surprising tasting, where the long finish is remarkable in your mouth.
 On top of that, Monsieur Gin may be appreciated either pure on the rocks, as cocktails or even frozen with a bite of caviar.